Na988/Nasser-ENC4265Portfolio/index.md

 # Welcome to my Digital Portfolio

 ## About Me
 Welcome to my profile!
 I am a senior IT student at the University of Central Florida, with a strong passion for network engineering, cybersecurity, and software development.
 During my internship at Oman National CERT, I gained hands-on experience designing secure networks, configuring firewalls, and conducting vulnerability assessments.
 My skill set includes Java, Python, MySQL, and tools like Wireshark and Cisco Packet Tracer.
 I am actively seeking a full-time position.
 I am eager to leverage my skills in dynamic and innovative environments.
+My dream job is Network Engineer.